parrt/msds501/notes/aws.md

 ##  Discussion

-Login to AWS and go to your [AWS console](http://aws.amazon.com/console) and click on the "EC2" link.
+Login to AWS and go to your [AWS console](http://aws.amazon.com/console) and click on the "EC2" link under "All services":

 <img src=images/console_snippet.png width=200>

+(Or click the "Launch a virtual machine" button.)

 Click "Launch Instance", which will start the process to create a virtual machine in the cloud.
 An instance is just a virtual machine.